SebestianSije/documentation/content/developer/tutorials/server_framework_101/03_build_user_interface.rst

       ['|', ('category', '=', 'electronics'), '!', '&', ('price', '>=', 1000), ('price', '<', 2000)]

 .. seealso::
+   - :ref:`Reference documentation for search views <reference/view_architectures/search>`
-   :ref:`Reference documentation for search domains <reference/orm/domains>`
+   - :ref:`Reference documentation for search domains <reference/orm/domains>`
+   - :ref:`Reference documentation for the list of reserved field names
+     <reference/orm/fields/reserved>`

 All the generic search view only allows for is searching on property names; that's the bare minimum.
 Let's enhance the search capabilities.

 .. exercise::
    #.
 Create a custom search view with the following features:

       - Enable searching on the these fields:

-        - Name: Match records whose name contain the search value.
+        - :guilabel:`Name`: Match records whose name contain the search value.
-        - Description: Match records whose description *or* name contains the search value.
+        - :guilabel:`Description`: Match records whose description *or* name contains the search value.
-        - Selling price: Match records with a price *less than or equal to* the search value.
+        - :guilabel:`Selling Price`: Match records with a price *less than or equal to* the search value.
-        - Floor area: Match records with a floor area *at least* the search value.
+        - :guilabel:`Floor Area`: Match records with a floor area *at least* the search value.
-        - Number of bedrooms: Match records with *at least* the given number of bedrooms.
+        - :guilabel:`Number of Bedrooms`: Match records with *at least* the given number of bedrooms.

       - Implement these filters:

-        - For Sale: The state is "New" or "Offer Received".
+        - :guilabel:`For Sale`: The state is :guilabel:`New` or :guilabel:`Offer Received`.
-        - Availability Date: Display a list of pre-defined availability date values.
+        - :guilabel:`Availability Date`: Display a list of pre-defined availability date values.
-        - Garden: The property has a garden.
+        - :guilabel:`Garage`: The property has a garage.
-        - Garage: The property has a garage.
+        - :guilabel:`Garden`: The property has a garden.
-        - Archived: The property is archived.
+        - :guilabel:`Archived`: The property is archived.

-      - Combine selected filters with a logical AND, except for Garden and Garage, which should use OR when both are selected.
+      - Combine selected filters with a logical AND, except for Garage and Garden, which should use OR when both are selected.
       - Enable grouping properties by state and type.